Threshold Adjacency Matrices Based on Shuffled Network Quantiles

 Details

-For each input expression matrix, n
+For each input expression matrix, n shuffled versions are

 generated by randomly permuting each gene’s expression across cells.